 The transaction features class A-1, class A-2 and class B notes.
 Once issued, the class A-1 notes rank pari passu to the class A-2 notes at all times.
-EUR 590.0m of class A-2 and EUR 50.0m of class B notes are expected to be issued at closing, sized to an average class A DSCR greater than or equal to 1.60x and a class A LTV of 70% or lower.
-The issuer will use the proceeds to grant intercompany loans to the propcos, fund the required reserves, finance the remaining FRA12 fit-out work and third-party transaction costs, and use the remaining proceeds for general corporate purposes.
+EUR 590.0m of class A-2 and EUR 50.0m of class B notes are issued at closing, sized to an average class A DSCR greater than or equal to 1.60x and a class A LTV of 70% or lower.
+The issuer has used the proceeds to grant intercompany loans to the proposo, fund the required reserves, finance the remaining FRA12 fit-out work and third-party transaction costs, and use the remaining proceeds for general corporate purposes.